vistle/vistle/vistle/insitu/message/README.md

 In-situ message
 =====================================================
-Contains classes to exchange InSituMessages between Vistle and simulation-adapters.
+Contains classes to exchange messages between Vistle and simulation-adapters.

 There are two ways of data exchange supported: tcp and shared memory, with the classes InSituTcpMessage and InSituShmMessage.
 Both message classes must be initialized once after conncetion and are then able to send and receive messages.